AckerlyXu/heima/articles/hdinsight/hdinsight-apache-kafka-get-started.md

 ---
 title: Get started with Apache Kafka on HDInsight | Azure
-description: Learn the basics of creating and working with Kafka on HDInsight.
+description: 'Learn the basics of creating and working with Kafka on HDInsight.'
 services: hdinsight
 documentationcenter: ''
 author: Blackmist